 Learning to take notes is an important skill that many students have to develop as they enter college.
-Students who experience disability-related barriers or limitations with capturing lecture material in real-time courses may be approved for assistance or accommodations to support their notetaking.
-We take a holistic approach to notetaking through a combination of strategic resources, technologies, and/or accommodation(s) as detailed below.
+For students who experience disability-related barriers or limitations with capturing lecture content in real-time, accommodations or other forms of assistance may be available to support their notetaking.
+We take a holistic approach to note-taking through a combination of strategic resources, technologies, and/or accommodation(s) as detailed below.

 Please review the following information and let the CEA know if you have any questions.